 Health and Human Performance Graduate Programs

-Students who wish to pursue a Master’s degree in the Department of Health and Human Performance have four options:
+Students who wish to pursue a Master’s degree in the Department of Health and Human Performance have three options:

-Master of Science in Health and Human Performance with a concentration in Public Health Education
+- Master of Science in Health and Human Performance with a concentration in Public Health Education - 100% online

 The Department also offers a graduate certificate: Executive Certificate in Healthcare Administration